2tablespoonsmelted coconut oil or butterplus more for greasing baking dish

-Preheat oven to 350 degrees.
-Grease a 2 quart or 8 inch square pan with butter or coconut oil.
+Preheat the oven to 350 ℉.
+Grease a 2 quart or 8-inch square pan with butter or coconut oil.

-Mix together milk, maple syrup, vanilla, egg, cinnamon, nutmeg, sweet potato puree, baking powder, flax, remaining coconut oil, and salt together until well combined.
+In a large mixing bowl, combine milk, maple syrup, vanilla, egg, cinnamon, nutmeg, sweet potato puree, baking powder, flax, melted butter (or coconut oil), and salt together until well combined.
 Add in oats and stir just until incorporated and oats are coated.